Sparse time-varying parameter VECMs with an application to modeling electricity prices: Dynamic sparsification

-\subsubsection{Sparsifying the cointegration matrix}
+\subsection{Sparsifying the cointegration matrix}

-Our basic approach to sparsifying the cointegration relationships follows \citet{chakraborty2016bayesian}.
-Ex post sparsfying $\bm{\Pi}_t$ is of crucial importance to obtain an estimate for the rank.
-Using only the shrinkage prior, some estimates in $\bm{\Pi}_t$ are pushed towards zero, but they are never exactly zero.
-This implies that $\bm{\Pi}_t$ would always be of full rank (i.e., $r = M$).
-The goal is to minimize the predictive loss between a draw $\hat{\bm{\Pi}}_t$ and a column-sparse solution $\bm{\Pi}_t^{\ast}$.
-Our interest centers on dynamic sparsification to obtain a sparse cointegration matrix at each point in time.
+Our basic approach to sparsifying the cointegration relationships follows \citet{chakraborty2016bayesian}. \textit{Ex post} sparsfying $\bm{\Pi}_t$ is of crucial importance to obtain an estimate for the rank.
+Using solely a global-local prior, some estimates in $\bm{\Pi}_t$ are pushed towards zero, but they are never exactly zero.
+In the case of the cointegration matrix, this implies that $\bm{\Pi}_t$ would always be of full rank (i.e., $r = M$ for all $t$).
+The main goal is thus to minimize the predictive loss between a non-sparsified draw $\hat{\bm{\Pi}}_t$ and a column-sparse solution $\bm{\Pi}_t^{\ast}$.